MicrosoftDocs/azure-devops-docs/docs/pipelines/process/variables.md

 | ![](../tasks/utility/_img/command-line.png) **Utility: Command Line** | Tool: `echo`<br />Arguments: `$(PATH)` |

 > [!NOTE]
-> If you have defined a process variable of the same name as an environment variable (for example, `PATH`), your value overrides the agent host's environment variable.
+> If you have defined a pipeline variable of the same name as an environment variable (for example, `PATH`), your pipeline variable value overrides the agent host's environment variable.

 ## Q & A
 <!-- BEGINSECTION class="md-qanda" -->